Hotkeys & Shortcuts

 Control + K - Strike through

-Control + N - Bullet style
+Control + N - Bullet list

 Control + Shift + > - Increase font size